Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 The third principle: Privacy embedded into design

-The third principle of Privacy by Design, “Privacy Embedded into Design,” emphasizes that privacy considerations should be an integral part of the design process for products, services, and systems.
+The third principle, “Privacy Embedded into Design,” emphasizes that privacy considerations should be an integral part of the design process for products, services, and systems.
+Rather than treating privacy as an add-on or an afterthought, organizations should incorporate it into the very DNA of their programs and services.

 Embedding privacy into the fundamental design of digital services encourages a holistic approach where privacy is seamlessly integrated into the architecture, user interfaces, and overall design.